Construction of two-dimensional quantum field models through Longo-Witten endomorphisms: Introduction

 The present construction uses as a starting point the free field or any quantum field which gives a wedge-split net.
 The new models are constructed on the tensor product of the Hilbert space of the input field (net).
 One could call our construction a ``deformation'' of the trivial combination of the input fields.
 The term ``deformation'' had a specific sense in \cite{BLS11} and \cite{Lechner11}, and in massless cases it has been revealed that the connection with free (trivial scattering) models is generic \cite{Tanimoto12-2}.
 In addition, one notes that such a ``deformation'' is always related to a certain structure of the input field.
 The deformation in \cite{BLS11} exploits the translation covariance, while the chiral decomposition plays a crucial role in \cite{Tanimoto12-2, BT12}.
 If one desires further different deformations, it is a natural idea to introduce a further structure to the ``undeformed'' model.
 In this paper this idea will be realized using tensor product and inner symmetry.
 Such structure is easily found in examples.
-Indeed, our procedure in Section 5 can be applied to the tensor product of Lechner's models \cite{Lechner08} and immediately gives new strict local nets.
+Indeed, our procedure in Section \ref{inner} can be applied to the tensor product of Lechner's models \cite{Lechner08} and immediately gives new strict local nets.

-This paper is organized as follows: after introductory Sections \ref{introduction}, \ref{preliminaries}, we first exhibit ways to construct Borchers triples.
+This paper is organized as follows: after introductory Sections \ref{introduction}, \ref{preliminaries}, we first exhibit a way to construct Borchers triples.
 Section \ref{inner} is of general nature: given a Borchers triple with certain symmetry, we show a way to construct new Borchers triples.
-Section \ref{u1} demonstrates how to construct massive Borchers triples out of Longo-Witten endomorphisms of the $\u1$-current net.
 Then we turn to strict locality in Section \ref{general}.
 We collect arguments to prove strict locality of the models from Section \ref{inner}.
+This is our main result.
 Then we apply them to the concrete cases including the complex massive free field to obtain interacting Haag-Kastler nets (Section \ref{scattering}).
-The two-particle S-matrix of the models from Section \ref{u1} will be also calculated.
+Section \ref{u1} demonstrates how to construct massive Borchers triples out of Longo-Witten endomorphisms of the $\u1$-current net.
+The two-particle S-matrix of these models will be also calculated.
+We do not investigate strict locality of these models.